How to watch tonight's Democratic presidential debate

-Six presidential candidates will face off Wednesday night in Las Vegas, days before the Nevada caucuses.
+Leading Democratic presidential candidates will take the debate stage Tuesday night in South Carolina, days before the state's primary.

-Here's everything you need to know about the ninth Democratic National Committee-sanctioned primary debate.
+The 10th Democratic National Committee-sanctioned debate will be hosted by CBS News and the Congressional Black Caucus Institute in Charleston.

 What time is the debate?